-Why Dubai is the perfect place to experience a range of water sports
+Dubai: the perfect place for water sports

 Diving, sailing, jet-skiing … when it comes to marine thrills Dubai has it all.
 With more than 50km of coastline, water sports abound in Dubai.
 Making the most of the clear skies and temperate days, you can opt for a leisurely dusk sail, a high-speed tour on a jet-ski or something a little more daring like Flyboarding or the latest thrill, Seabreaching.
 Here’s a guide to who can give you aquatic kicks.